MicrosoftDocs/windows-dev-docs/hub/dev-environment/tips.md

 ROBOTS: NOINDEX
 ---

-# Tips for improving your development workflow on Windows 10
+# Tips for improving performance and development workflows on Windows 10

 We've gathered a few tips that we hope will help to make your workflow more efficient and enjoyable.
 Do you have additional tips to share?
 File a pull request, using the "Edit" button above, or an issue, using the "Feedback" button below and we may add it to the list.